jianqiucao/EE367L/Lab5/Lab5.md

     Hints:

     - Create new files **switch.c** and possibly **switch.h** to implement the switch node.

-    - The structure of the switch.c is similar to the host.c, which contains a infinite loop to deal with the jobs.
+      The structure of the switch.c is similar to the host.c, which contains a infinite loop to deal with the jobs.
 However the switch has no connection to the manager.

+    - Add switch node and more host nodes into the configuration file.

   - Improvement 3: Sockets as a link option